 Why?
 It’s rooted in evolution.
 As humans evolved, they depended on each other to survive under harsh environmental circumstances.
 Those who had stronger connections with other humans had a higher chance of surviving, because they had several people to support them.

 Particularly, the desire to monitor other humans runs deep in our evolutionary past.
 As humans evolved, they needed constant input from others to determine culturally appropriate behavior.
-This was their way to achieve meaning, goals, and a sense of identity.
+This was their way to achieve meaningfulness, long-term goals, and a sense of identity.
 It’s no wonder that social media – and particularly posting pictures – arose to such popularity.

 All things considered, it looks like smartphones provide us with a platform to carry out our innate need for human connection, which is a “fundamental feature of human evolution that predates smartphones by hundreds of thousands of years,” according to Dr. Veissière.

-It’s no wonder we can’t stop picking up our phones.
-These devices deliver one of our most basic needs in a way that’s simple and instant.
 This is especially appealing to humans, since our brains are hardwired to find shortcuts to everything to save cognitive energy for other pursuits.

 And truth be told, this effect is only exacerbated by tech companies.
 Several tech companies hire psychologists, neuroscientists, and social science experts to help them create addictive products that keep the release of dopamine going.
 There’s even a startup called Dopamine Labs, which uses neuroscience to help tech companies make their products extra ‘sticky.’